Develop your work experience, earn money, and build your confidence on a paid summer internship.

 What’s on offer

-If you are a second, penultimate, third or final year undergraduate student, this is your exclusive opportunity to undertake a six-or eight-week internship with a UK employer during the summer vacation.
+If you are a second, third or final year undergraduate student, this is your exclusive opportunity to undertake a six-week internship with a UK employer during the summer vacation.
 All roles will start in June or July and are a great chance to:

-96% of students would recommend their internship employer to other students.
+In 2023, 96% of students would recommend their internship employer to other students.
+Also, 24% of employers said their intern has successfully taken up further/permanent employment with them.

 Key information

-• All advertising employers will have attended Disability Empowerment training by EmployAbility to ensure an inclusive, positive experience.
-Students can register with EmployAbility for more information and individual support.
+- All advertising employers will have attended Disability Empowerment training by EmployAbility to ensure an inclusive, positive experience.

 To gain global experience whilst working remotely from anywhere in the world, you can apply for the Online Global Summer Internship Programme.